aws-samples/amazon-api-gateway-header-based-versioning/README.md

 In this architecture:

-1. User sends a request with relevant header which can be either *“Accept”* or another custom header
+1. User sends a request with relevant header which can be either *“Accept”* or another custom header.
-2. This request gets to the Amazon CloudFront distribution and triggers the *Lambda@Edge Origin Request*
+2. This request gets to the Amazon CloudFront distribution and triggers the *Lambda@Edge Origin Request*.
 3. The *Lambda@Edge* function uses provided header value and fetches data from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.
 This table contains mappings for API versions.
-The function then modifies the *Origin* and the *Host* header of the request and returns it back to Amazon CloudFront
+The function then modifies the *Origin* and the *Host* header of the request and returns it back to Amazon CloudFront.
 4. Amazon CloudFront sends the request to the relevant Amazon API Gateway URL.

 In the next sections, I walk you through setting up the development environment and deploying and testing this solution.